 What technical analysis indicators should you use (if any) in order to get better results?
-In terms of indicators, IQ Option has so much to offer.
-It is, therefore, hard, especially for novice traders, to choose indicators that suit their trading strategy and use them in a proper way.
+In terms of indicators, IQ Option has a lot to offer.
+It is, therefore, hard, especially for novice traders, to choose indicators that suit their trading strategy and use them properly.

 A lot of professional traders agree that overabundance of indicators is likely to distract you and make you lose money.
 According to them, the rule is to keep your trading system simple — two to three indicators maximum, if any.

 It may seem obvious that indicators provide an insight into the price action and, therefore, make the life of a trader easier.
 And in a way they do.
 Yet, the information that gets visualized by all indicators is already present on the price chart.
 Experts agree that the use of indicators is not mandatory.
 That being said, indicators represent the information differently, which can help you spot a subtle move or a pattern.
-Just remember that indicators are neither good nor bad — they are tools.
+Just remember that indicators are neither good nor bad — they are mere tools.
 Their usefulness will solely depend on your knowledge and skill.

 A lot of indicators work in a very similar fashion.
 Take MACD, RSI and Stochastic.
 Although slightly different, their readings overlap in a lot of cases.
 Having all three active is not going to make you any good.
 In fact, two moving averages can completely replace the MACD.
 Overlapping indicators will always return similar signals and cannot, therefore, be used as a confirmation for each other.

 Consider picking one indicator from each category to avoid clumsiness and self-confirming trading systems.

 Oscillators.
-Indicators, that belong to this group, fluctuate between two lines, usually with upper and lower boundaries.
-Oscillators include the RSI, Stochastics, Commodity Channel Index (CCI), MACD and more.
+Indicators that belong to this group fluctuate between two lines, usually with upper and lower boundaries.
+Oscillators include the RSI, Stochastics, Commodity Channel Index (CCI), MACD and other.

 Overlays.
 These indicators are placed directly on the price chart (unlike oscillators that are situated below).
 Bollinger Bands, Parabolic SAR, Moving Averages, Fibonacci Retracements and many more fall into this category.